billxsheng/auth/README.md

 ### Tokens
 #### Pros
-- server does not have to keep track of sessions
+- server does not have to keep track of sessions, no server-side session needs to be implemented (database, cache) (stateless)
 - any server can verify the token
 - CORS is not an issue
 #### Cons